Table of Contents

 Shaving creams are made with potassium hydroxide rather than the sodium hydroxide used in hard bar soaps.
 Potassium-based soaps produce softer, wetter lathers that are more resistant to the ion-exchange problem caused by hard water.
 If you're struggling with lather in hard water, switching from a hard puck soap to a cream is often the fastest fix.

 This is the real hard water weapon.
-Tetrasodium EDTA is a chelating agent that binds to calcium and magnesium ions before they can react with your soap.
-It essentially neutralizes the hard water minerals and prevents soap scum from forming in the first place.
-When you see Tetrasodium EDTA on the ingredient list, that's the brand acknowledging that hard water is a real problem and building the solution directly into the formula.
+Tetrasodium EDTA is a chelating agent — a molecule engineered to form stable bonds with metal ions.
+In a shaving soap formula, it binds to calcium (Ca²⁺) and magnesium (Mg²⁺) ions before they can react with the soap's fatty acids.
+The result: those ions are chemically neutralized and can no longer form the insoluble soap scum that destroys your lather.
+When you see Tetrasodium EDTA on the ingredient list of a shaving soap or cream, the brand is explicitly acknowledging that hard water is a real problem and building the solution directly into the formula — rather than leaving you to fight your tap water alone.

 | Product | Best For | Key Hard Water Feature | Scent Satisfaction |